nick-aschenbach/scrabble-score/README.md

 ## Usage

-One can search for words in the dictionary without score via:
+One can search for words in the dictionary without score estimates via the following Ruby script:

 ```
-ScrabbleScore::WordFinder.new.search('foobar')
+require 'scrabble_score'

+finder = ScrabbleScore::WordFinder.new
+p finder.search('foobar')
 ```

 While the WordFinder uses the SOWPODS dictionary, it's possible to replace it with your own: